splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/nodejs-otel-requirements.rst

 Meet these requirements to instrument Node.js applications for Splunk Observability Cloud using the Splunk Distribution of OpenTelemetry JS.

+.. note:: For front-end applications built using JavaScript libraries like React, use Splunk Real User Monitoring (RUM) for Browser.
+See :ref:`browser-rum-gdi`.

 .. _nodes-requirements:

 Ensure you have supported Node.js and library versions